Back to About

 ELASTIUM

-A comprehensive 5-class US trademark filing strategy for a venture-backed 3D-printed footwear company disrupting the $500B global footwear industry.
+A five-class US trademark filing for a venture-backed 3D-printed footwear company, reaching from its software to its manufacturing in a $500B global market.

 Read case study